gu-fan/colorv.vim/README.md

   **NOTE**

->   If you have previous version of ColorV.
+    If you have previous version of ColorV.

->   You'd better delete your it.
+    You'd better delete it.

->   because the file name have changed to 'colorv.vim'
+    because the file name have changed to 'colorv.vim'

 #INSTALL:#